friemen/reactnet/README.md

 The `propagate` function is the heart of the algorithm, and it works recursively.
 The maximum recursion depth corresponds to the topological height of the network.
-It is usually invoked in the form of `(propagate network pending-links [pending-reactives completed-reactives])`.
+It is invoked in the form of `(propagate network pending-links [pending-reactives completed-reactives])`.
 The arguments are:
 * the network,